codeforequity-at/botium-connector-google-assistant/README.md

 Set it to "authorized_user"

 ### GOOGLE_ASSISTANT_START_UTTERANCE
-It is "Talk to my test app" if the name of your app is "my test app", which is the default value.
+If you want Botium to launch your own Google Action before starting a test case.
+It is something like "Talk to my test app" if the name of your app is "my test app", which is the default value.

 ### GOOGLE_ASSISTANT_END_UTTERANCE
 Use "Cancel"